codatio/codat-docs/docs/using-the-api/push.md

 Each integration may have different requirements to the request body of a CUD operation.
 So, before triggering the operation, you need to know how the data should be inserted into the source platform.
 You can access the integration-specific model requirements using Codat's _Get model_ endpoints.

 In most cases, the models provide static data, such as detailing mandatory properties.
-Other integrations, like ERP systems, offer greater customization, so the models may also include details that are handled differently across different accounting packages.
+Some platforms, like Netsuite, offer greater customization to their users, so the corresponding model may differ.

 :::info Deleting records
-Our data deletion endpoints, where available, simply require the record `id`, `companyId`, and `connectionId` to be included in the request body.
+Our data deletion endpoints, where available, simply require the record `id`, `companyId`, and `connectionId` to be included in the request URL.
 :::

-Let's use our [Get create account model](/accounting-api#/operations/get-create-chartOfAccounts-model) endpoint to view integration-specific requirements for creating or updating the `accounts` data type in Xero.
+Let's use our [Get create account model](/accounting-api#/operations/get-create-chartOfAccounts-model) endpoint to view integration-specific requirements for creating the `chartOfAccounts` data type in Xero.

 ```sh
 GET https://api.codat.io/companies/{companyId}/connections/{connectionId}/options/chartOfAccounts